wfenske/IfdefRevolver/docs/ifdefs-vs-changes/index.md

 ---
 layout: default
-title: Online Appendix for "How Preprocessor Annotations (Do Not) Affect Maintainability"
+title: Online Appendix for "How Preprocessor Annotations (Do Not) Affect Maintainability" (GPCE 2017)
 ---
-# Online Appendix for "How Preprocessor Annotations (Do Not) Affect Maintainability: A Case Study on Change-Proneness"
+# Online Appendix for "How Preprocessor Annotations (Do Not) Affect Maintainability: A Case Study on Change-Proneness" (GPCE 2017)

 ## Tool Support